Trousdale Turner Correctional Center

 The Trousdale Turner Correctional Center is a private prison for men, located in Hartsville, Trousdale County, Tennessee, owned and operated by CoreCivic (formerly Corrections Corporation of America) under contract with the Tennessee Department of Correction.

 The facility opened in 2016, and is located on the site of the canceled Hartsville Nuclear Plant.
 It holds a maximum of 2672 male inmates at medium security.

 There are seven housing units within the facility, each housing different number of inmates.
 The following, three-pod, housing units each house a maximum of 360 inmates: D, C, F, B and E. Housing unit W contains four pods, each holding a maximum of 128 inmates, for a total of 512.
-The inmates in this housing unit live in an open bay setting.
-Which means they are not in cells but sleep side by side in bunks.
+The inmates in this housing unit live in an open-bay setting; they are not in cells but sleep side by side in bunks.
 The segregation unit, A, contains five pods with a maximum capacity of 360.